“In or out, here or

 “Special what?
 Tsk, bye-bye, Kenny—safe trip, see you soon.”

-“Aww, nothing,” I caught myself.
+“Aww, nothing, but…” I caught myself—Mendel family, mother of all loose lips-wise.
 “Moon, wait, gotta straighten some things out first.
 I’ll call you by noon tomorrow, promise, I…” CLICK, fzzzt, CLIck.

 KNOCK, KNock.
 “Mister Herbert, open up, please.
 Come with me.”

 “Com-ing…” Who belonged to that tinny little voice?
 It was seeping through the odor vents in this mud brown door, with its Y’s men ten commandments peeling away like Red Guard handbills, above the chain lock with its missing links.
 Neither had I gotten around to telling Melissa that I’d eventually wound up in the Central San Francisco YMCA Hotel—suiting me to a T at that late moment,meaning T for Tenderloin.
 Christ, I could hardly remember how and when I got down here.